AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 For more information about Aviatrix Edge, refer to the `Aviatrix Edge FAQ <https://docs.aviatrix.com/HowTos/edge-faq.html>`.
 - **Aviatrix Controller Deployment from Azure China** - Aviatrix now supports deploying a Controller from Azure China.
 See `this document < https://docs.aviatrix.com/HowTos/aviatrix_china_overview.html?highlight=china%20overview >`_ for more information about which Aviatrix features and services are available for China marketplaces.
 Please note that Aviatrix CoPilot is still only available in AWS China.
 - **Preserve AS Path** - In 6.7.1319, we introduced a new toggle, “Preserve AS Path”.
 When enabled, this toggle ensured gateways retained the AS path in manually advertised routes, and that routes would be advertised as local if the route did not exist in best route DB.
 This change improves failover behavior; gateways will stop advertising any manually advertised CIDR if it is no longer in the best DB (the route is no longer advertised as local).
-- **Private Mode Phase 1** - Private Mode is a global setting that offers secure orchestrated intra- and multi-clod networking by removing the need for public IPs for Aviatrix gateways.
-Web proxies are used as the gateways to access the internet.
-All communication is done via native cloud constructs such as Load Balancers, Private Link Services, and peering connections, which act as the underlay for the Aviatrix encrypted Transit network.
-Cloud environments that support this feature are AWS, AWS GovCloud (where the Controller can be deployed), Azure, and Azure Government.
+- **Private Mode Phase 1** - Private Mode is a global setting that offers secure orchestrated intra- and multi-cloud networking by removing the need for public IPs for Aviatrix gateways.
 See `here <https://docs.aviatrix.com/HowTos/privatemode.html>`_ for more information.

 **Enhanced Features in Aviatrix Release 6.8**